UDT-ITF/website/source/presentation/index.md

 Clients should interpret behaviors on a Range only when that Range is selected or is in some other way the context for the user's current interaction with the resources.
 A Range with the `behavior` value `continuous`, in a Manifest with the `behavior` value `paged`, would mean that the Manifest's TextFrames should be rendered in a paged fashion, unless the range is selected to be viewed, and its included TextFrames would be rendered in that context only as being virtually stitched together.
 This might occur, for example, when an editor is making a 'sourcebook' that combines excerpts into a single text for use in classes.

 > We might want to require that some sort of notice is displayed when stiching them together in this fashion - like an ellipsis when quoting.
 Otherwise, it would be possible toeasily create 'wicked bibles' (so to speak) of their own making.
+> > (I'm assuming we don't need to worry about quotations being inserted into sentences.)
+We could specify ellipses (U+2026 is a horizontal ellipsis in Unicode, but there's also a vertical equivalent, U+FE19) but we'll run into the problem that they're language-specific.
+E.g. In French for an omission you'd expect [...], with square brackets around them, and in Chinese and Japanese it seems you'd expect six dots, each one centred.
+So this would be a difficult thing to specify unless we just said: 'there should be a character or characters to indicate the omission, either an ellipsis or equivalent'.
+Or unless there's a list of options to be pointed at somewhere.

 The descriptions of the behavior values also lists the other values they are disjoint with, meaning that the same resource _MUST NOT_ have both of two or more from that set.
 In order to determine which is in effect, the client _SHOULD_ follow the inheritance rules above, taking the value from the closest resource.
 The user interface effects of the possible permutations of non-disjoint behavior values are client dependent.